At Aldersbrook we want to make sure that the teaching of reading focuses on developing the children’s skills in:

-Staged Books from Oxford Reading Tree go home every night.
+Staged Books, that are aligned with the Phonics scheme, go home every night.
 These books need to be recorded in a Reading Record and can be changed in school when the book is signed by a parent/carer.
-Children continue to take home Key Sight Words lists to learn.
-Some children are Free Readers and might choose a Stage 15/ 16 text (from the class) or may choose a chapter book which interests them.

 Additional Reading Opportunities

 1. Set targets for the children’s reading so that they know what they have to do to improve.

 2. Teach comprehension every week so that the children work on skills to understand different types of text.

 3. Clear Intervention procedures for those falling behind.

 4. Make sure that children regularly share a class reader with their teacher through reading a class book together.
 These books are shared, discussed and may provide the stimulus for comprehension or writing sessions.

 5. Have enticing book corners in all classrooms and a well-stocked library which encourage the children to read.